101 NOYES RD

 We are closed in the winter except by appointment.
 Hours vary due to availability.
 Call Cuppy Johndro for appointment.
 207-551-3439.
 Cuppy works days, evenings are best.

 The Moose is Always Loose on Loring A.F.B.25 American Flags were flown.
-Congrats to those that won their flag and paid the $50 for the flag.
-Was a great fundraiser, you helped us raise $1000+
+Congrats to those that won their flag and paid the $50 for the flag for the 25th anniversary of Loring AFB.
+It was a great fundraiser, you helped us raise $1000+

 1. Amy Beil